lmullen/jsr/_source/issues/vol16/thompson.markdown

 however, than just that one area.
 We would like to bring sociologists, geographers, political scientists, and fine arts into the fold.
-There are a group of scholars exploring the contours of southern religion across the many professional conferences, which means three editors cannot engage the journal beyond the small number of meetings we go to in a year.
+There are a group of scholars exploring the contours of southern religion across the many professional conferences, which means two editors cannot engage the journal beyond the small number of meetings we go to in a year.
 Rather than wait for articles and other content to come to us, we will be going out through the work of these assistant editors to